COSMIC: Data Efficient Instruction-tuning For Speech In-Context Learning

 \section{Experiments and Results}

 We perform instruction-tuning on the models with a mixture of ASR and SQA labels.
-At each step, for each audio input, we sample from its instruction-response set with a uniform probability, where the instruction could be either one of the questions from QA pairs or the instruction to do transcription.
+At each step, we sample from the instruction-response set for each utterance with a uniform probability, where the instruction could be either one of the questions from QA pairs or the instruction to transcribe.
 The input audio feature is 80-dim log mel-filterbank using 25ms window and 10ms hop size.
-Our model specifications exactly follow the previous work \cite{wu2023decoder}, where the CTC compressor consists of a 2D convolutional layer followed by 4 transformer blocks, with 8 attention heads and 512 attention dimension.
-The audio encoder following the CTC compressor is also a 4-layer transformer with the same configurations.
-An additional linear layer projects the audio encoder outputs from attention dimension to the LLM's embedding dimension.
-The LLM component of our model is initialized from the LLaMA-2 checkpoints.
+The LLM component of our model is initialized from the LLaMA-2 checkpoints (those without instruct fine-tuning).
+We port the encoder parameters from Whisper-medium \cite{radford2021learning} to initialize our acoustic encoder.
+Being trained on large amount of ASR and S2TT data, the Whisper encoder would be a good fit for the tasks evaluated in this work.
+There are 2 transformer layers in Qformer with attention dimension set to be 1024, with 1 trainable query vector which is applied to every window of 17 frames.
 We set the rank to 2 for LoRA adaptors and train all of our models with 32 V100 GPUs for 250K steps in one stage.
 Each minibatch contains approximately 64 sequences.
 We employ the AdamW optimizer and linear learning rate decay with peak learning rate set to $10^{-4}$.
-During instruction-tuning, we freeze the parameters of the CTC-compressor and LLM, leaving only audio encoder and the LoRA adaptors in LLM trainable.
-The trainable components in COSMIC sum up to 16.1 and 17.3 million (M) parameters with 7B and 13B LLM, respectively.
+We select the checkpoints scoring the best loss on dev set for testing.
+During instruction-tuning, we freeze the parameters of the acoustic encoder and LLM, leaving only the Qformer and the LoRA adaptors attached to LLM trainable.
+The trainable components in COSMIC sum up to 27.3 and 28.5 million parameters with 7B and 13B LLM, respectively.